Probability density of quantum expectation values: Comparison with Levy's lemma

 First we consider again the fidelity of the random guess, in which case $A$ is a one-dimensional projector.
 As we mentioned previously, the average fidelity is $\overline{\mathcal{F}}=1/d$, so to compute the LHS of eq.~(\ref{eq:Levy}) it suffices to notice that $\mathrm{Prob}\left(\mathcal{F}>x\right)=1-\mathrm{cdf}_{\mathcal{F}}\left(x\right)$ and set $x=\overline{\mathcal{F}}+\epsilon=1/d+\epsilon$ in eq.~(\ref{eq:cdf_random-guess}).
 Then

 where the last equation has been obtained in the limit of $\epsilon$ small and $d$ large.
-The Lipschitz constant of the function $\mathcal{A}\left(\phi\right)=\langle\phi|A|\phi\rangle$ has been calculated in \cite{popescu_foundations_2005} Appendix A (see also \cite{popescu_entanglement_2006}) where it has been shown that $\left|\mathcal{A}\left(\phi_{1}\right)-\mathcal{A}\left(\phi_{2}\right)\right|\le2\left\Vert A\right\Vert _{op}\left||\phi_{1}\rangle-|\phi_{2}\rangle\right|$ where $\left\Vert A\right\Vert _{op}$ is the operator norm of $A$ (maximum singular value).
+The Lipschitz constant of the function $\mathcal{A}\left(\phi\right)=\langle\phi|A|\phi\rangle$ has been calculated in \citep{popescu_foundations_2005} Appendix A (see also \citep{popescu_entanglement_2006}) where it has been shown that $\left|\mathcal{A}\left(\phi_{1}\right)-\mathcal{A}\left(\phi_{2}\right)\right|\le2\left\Vert A\right\Vert _{op}\left||\phi_{1}\rangle-|\phi_{2}\rangle\right|$ where $\left\Vert A\right\Vert _{op}$ is the operator norm of $A$ (maximum singular value).
 In our case $A=|1\rangle\langle1|$ so $\left\Vert A\right\Vert _{op}=1$ and we may take $\eta=2$ in eq.~(\ref{eq:Levy}) above.
 So the Levy's lemma predicts

+with constant $C=(18\pi^{3}\ln2)^{-1}\simeq1/387$.
 As we see comparing with eq.~(\ref{eq:Levy-random-guess}) Levy's bound pays a very small pre-factor in the exponential compared to the exact behavior and a quadratic rather than a linear dependence on the error $\epsilon$.